|

 See lifetime payment cap, lifetime rate cap, periodic

 payment cap, and periodic rate cap.
+Capital - (1) Money used to

 create income, either as an investment in a business or